arkob/arkob.github.io/index.md

 **PhD Candidate** at [KFUPM](http://www.kfupm.edu.sa/), Dhahran, Saudi Arabia

 Currently, I am the last year Ph.D. student at Information and Computer Science Department.
-My current research is related to human-in-the-loop paradigms and its challenges.
+My current research is related to the human-in-the-loop paradigms and its challenges.
 Specifically, I am working on to the intersection between active learning, weak supervision and semi-supervised learning.
-Some of my previous research and industry activities include application of Reinforcement Learning in code refactoring, detection of figurative lanuguage, and employment of evolutionary algorithms on forecasting.
+Some of my previous research and industry activities include application of Reinforcement learning in code refactoring, detection of figurative lanuguage, and employment of Evolutionary algorithms on forecasting.

 ## Education